Hunter200165/LPatternMatch/README.md

 # Delphi compatibility

-Well, I do not know if it is going to work with Delphi, as I really tested it only on FPC (version 3.3.1-r49634 \[2021/08/06\] for x86_64).
+~~Well, I do not know if it is going to work with Delphi, as I really tested it only on FPC (version 3.3.1-r49634 \[2021/08/06\] for x86_64).
 Also I do not have Delphi compiler right now to test it out.
 If you are interested in this or want to help with this - you may test it out and mail me.
-Code looks like normal Object Pascal source without any dependence on Delphi/FPC side, so it should work normally, I guess.
+Code looks like normal Object Pascal source without any dependence on Delphi/FPC side, so it should work normally, I guess.~~

+Finally got compiler on my machine so could test it out and fix incompatibilies; Now unit should work the same on fpc and delphi.

 # Pattern syntax